Entanglement Properties of the One-Dimensional Dimerized Fermi-Hubbard Model: Introduction

 \section{Introduction}

 Entanglement properties provide a powerful framework for exploring and understanding interacting quantum systems \cite{Amico08,Horodecki09,Calabrese09R,Laflorencie16}.
-As one of the most distinctive features of quantum systems, entanglement marks quantum phase transitions and offers useful tools for analyzing the critical properties through the universal scaling behavior of entanglement entropy \cite{Calabrese09,Korepin04,Pollmann09,Tagliacozzo08} and the universal distribution of the entanglement spectrum\cite{Calabrese08,Alba18,Cha22}.
-It is also useful for characterizing quantum phases, including topological properties\cite{Kitaev06,Levin06}, which are often closely related to the energy gaps and the edge states that these gaps entail\cite{Hasan10,Qi11,Bansil16,Qi12,Sanpera12}.
+As one of the most distinctive features of quantum systems, entanglement marks quantum phase transitions and offers useful tools for analyzing the critical properties through the universal scaling behavior of entanglement entropy (EE) \cite{Calabrese09,Korepin04,Pollmann09,Tagliacozzo08} and the universal distribution of the entanglement spectrum (ES) \cite{Calabrese08,Alba18,Cha22}.
+It is also useful for characterizing quantum phases, including topological properties \cite{Kitaev06,Levin06}, which are often closely related to the energy gaps and the edge states that these gaps entail \cite{Hasan10,Qi11,Bansil16,Qi12,Sanpera12}.
 Significant efforts have been devoted to understanding how interactions modify these properties \cite{Rachel18,Tang12,Manmana12,Guo11,Ara24,Wang15,Wagner23,Phillips23}.

-The dimerized Fermi-Hubbard model, originally introduced to study the physical properties induced by dimerization in materials such as polyacetylene in the non-interacting limit\cite{Su79,Asboth16}, serves as one of the simplest models for testing the usefulness of entanglement properties in characterizing quantum phases of interacting systems.
-This model is notable for exhibiting two different insulating phases arising from the interplay of interaction and dimerization, each with distinct properties, including topological aspects\cite{Le20,Mikhail24}.
-Entanglement properties can be a useful tool for revealing the differences between these two insulating phases.
-Many studies have focused on clarifying the bulk-edge correspondence between them through the entanglement entropy in this model \cite{Ryu06,Sirker14,Bisht24,Zhou25,Chang25}.
-Entanglement spectra have also been employed to study the topological properties\cite{Ye16}.
+The dimerized Fermi-Hubbard model, originally introduced to study the physical properties induced by dimerization in materials such as polyacetylene in the non-interacting limit \cite{Su79,Asboth16}, serves as one of the simplest models for testing the usefulness of entanglement properties in characterizing quantum phases of interacting systems.
+This model is notable for exhibiting two different insulating phases arising from the interplay of interaction and dimerization, each with distinct properties, including topological aspects \cite{Le20,Mikhail24}.
+Entanglement properties provide a comprehensive approach for revealing the fundamental differences between these two insulating phases.
+Consequently, many studies have focused on clarifying the bulk-edge correspondence through the EE in this model \cite{Ryu06,Sirker14,Bisht24,Zhou25,Chang25}, and entanglement spectra have also been employed to study the topological properties~\cite{Ye16}.